kim3-sudo/nhlskaters/README.md

 Right-click [here](https://github.com/kim3-sudo/nhlskaters/raw/main/skaters.csv) and Save Link As (give it a name like `skaters.csv`).
 Make sure you save it as a `.csv`, not a `.txt`, otherwise you're going to have a bad time.

+## K-SAS Challenge Description

+Click [here](https://github.com/kim3-sudo/nhlskaters/blob/main/challenge.md) or view the `challenge.md` file.

 ## Variable Description

 Click [here](https://github.com/kim3-sudo/nhlskaters/blob/main/variables.md) or view the `variables.md` file.

-## Challenge Description

-Click [here](https://github.com/kim3-sudo/nhlskaters/blob/main/challenge.md) or view the `challenge.md` file.